garethjohnsdesign/backthefuture/index.md

   and feels that anything is possible.
 section-four-image: "/uploads/section-04.jpg"
-section-four-header-text: Every donation we receive can turn an hour into a day, a script into a shoot, a dreamer into an artist.
+section-four-header-text: Every donation we receive can turn an hour into a day, a script into a shoot, a dreamer into an artist
 section-four-sub-sections:
 - image: "/uploads/reaching-teaching.jpg"
   header: Reaching and Teaching